tango-controls/tango-doc/source/tango-on-windows.rst

         .. image:: img/tango-on-windows/device-server-02.png
     - Click :guilabel:`Start new`.
-    - In window opened select :menuselection:`TangoTest/test`:
+    - In the open window select :menuselection:`TangoTest/test`:

         .. image:: img/tango-on-windows/device-server-03.png
     - Click :guilabel:`Start Server`.
-    - In opened window select :guilabel:`Controlled by Astro -> Yes`, and :guilabel:`Startup Level -> Level 1`.
+    - In the open window select :guilabel:`Controlled by Astro -> Yes`, and :guilabel:`Startup Level -> Level 1`.

         .. image:: img/tango-on-windows/device-server-04.png
     - When you click :guilabel:`OK` it should start the server.
 After a while you should see: